CumulusNetworks/docs/content/version/cumulus-rmp-25esr/Monitoring-and-Troubleshooting/Network-Troubleshooting.md

 ## Manipulating the System ARP Cache</span>

-` arp  `manipulates or displays the kernel’s IPv4 network neighbor cache.
+` arp  `manipulates or displays the kernel's IPv4 network neighbor cache.
 See ` man arp  `for details.

 To display the ARP cache: